 NOTE: Tandem Interconnect Models.

-When testing one smoke alarm, the device that is activated will flash the red indicator light and sound its alarm horn.
+• When testing one smoke alarm, the device that is activated will flash the red indicator light and sound its alarm horn.
 All other units will sound the alarm horn with their red indicator lights remaining off.
-The relays will also activate on all units in tandem on models equipped with the relay option.